kottster/kottster/docs/app-configuration/overview.md

 The URL of your app's icon image.
 This icon appears alongside the app name in the Kottster interface.
 Learn more about icons in the [Branding documentation](../app-configuration/branding.md#logo).

+## Using the `app/schemas/sidebar.json`

+### menuPageOrder

+`string[]`, optional

+Defines the order of pages in the app's sidebar menu.
+List the page IDs in the desired order to customize the navigation experience for users.

 ## Using the `app/_server/app.js`

 The `app/_server/app.js` file defines server-side configurations, secrets, and custom logic for your Kottster app.
 All code in this file runs only on the server, keeping sensitive information secure.